BeppeMarnell/MSc-Thesis-Wildfire-prediction/README.md

 # MSc Thesis on Wildfire risk assessment using remote sensing data

 Hi to whoever ends up here on this webpage.
 Here there is the material I used for my master thesis.
 You're free to use the code ad check what I have done.
-> What have I done here in a few words?
+> What have I done in a few words?
 I have built a machine learning model capable of assessing the risk of a wildfire over the entire globe using remote sensing data.

 > The model presented here was able to predict wildfires in the US with an 80% score and a lower score in the rest of the world.